The Markowitz Category: Introduction

+Another generalization we consider is a market with two marked portfolios.
+This problem naturally occurs in the Capital Asset Pricing Model (CAPM) (as described in, for example, \cite{jensen} and originally developed in \cite{treynor,sharpeCAPM,lintner,mossin}) .
+We will show how this theory can be understood via an appropriate classification theorem, in this case \Cref{theorem:capm}.
+The approach can be generalized further to include many classical generalizations of CAPM or to derive new results.
+For example, if one wishes to study the performance of different hedging portfolios using mean-variance analysis one is naturally lead to the question of classifying markets with yet more marked portfolios.
+Hence it would be straightforward to generalize the CAPM to obtain a model for evaluating the relative performance of hedging portfolios.

-In \Cref{section:dimensionReduction} we formally state and prove a mathematical version of our claim that there are no low-dimensional subspaces of the market model that may be of particular interest to other market players.
+In \Cref{section:dimensionReduction} we show that our approach can be used to derive new financially significant results.
+We formally state and prove a mathematical version of our claim that there are no low-dimensional subspaces of a high dimensional market model that are of special interest to particular market players other than those given by the two mutual fund theorem.
 Our essential assumption in proving this result is that market players are only interested in markets up to Markowitz isomorphism.
-For example, if they are interested in risk measures other than just standard deviation, this assumption would be violated.
-Note however, that we do not make any distributional assumptions about the returns in our market other than that the first two moments exist.
-In particular, the normal distribution plays no role in our theory.

-Our assumption of invariance up to Markowitz isomorphism is also violated by a market player who knows that they need to hedge a particular portfolio.
-This financial problem is considered by \cite{sharpe}.
-Such a market player should use a different category of objects consisting of pairs of a market and a portfolio to hedge.
-Their notion of morphism would be restricted to morphisms that preserve the hedging portfolio.
-This is a special case of a ``pointed category''.
-We give a classification of the pointed category of markets and a marked portfolio in \cref{section:optimization}, and our entire approach can be generalized easily to cover the financial problem of \cite{sharpe}.

-We remark that in the widespread practice of applying principal component analysis to the covariance matrix, one is also breaking invariance up to Markowitz isomorphism.
-The reason is that to perform a principal component analysis one must first fix a reference Euclidean metric on the space of portfolios and this must be chosen independently of the covariance form.
-This Euclidean metric can be used to convert the covariance form into a covariance matrix and hence compute eigenvectors and eigenvalues of the covariance matrix.
-Before performing a principal component analysis, one must identify this Euclidean metric and justify its financial relevance.
-Our point is that if one is only interested in markets up to Markowitz isomorphism, no financially relevant Euclidean metric exists and principal component analysis is meaningless.

-Our category theory approach to portfolio optimization is in many ways more general and more illuminating than the classical approach of \cite{merton} (and which has been repeated ad-infinitum in textbooks and student dissertations).
-We use geometric arguments based around the Gram--Schmidt process, whereas the classical approach is based on direct calculation and the theory of Lagrange multipliers.
-This geometric approach to portfolio theory has surely been observed before, yet it seems to have had little impact on the textbooks.
-We hope that our explicit classification theory of markets might popularise the geometric approach.
+Our claim will then follow from our classification theorem together with some very general ideas derived from category theory, which we summarize in Section \ref{section:invariantDefinitions}.